 a.
 Excavate and stabilize all temporary swales, side ditches, or berms that will be used to divert runoff around the fill.
 Construct slope silt fence on low side of fill as shown in Figure 5, unless other methods shown on the plans address this area.

 b.
-Place Phase 1 embankment, dress and stabilize.
+Place Phase 1 embaltment, dress and stabilize.
+Place Phase 2 embankment, dress and stabilize.